yvan-sraka/YeAST/README.md

 curl https://raw.githubusercontent.com/yvan-sraka/YeAST/master/install.sh -sSf | sh
 ```

-> If you wonder what this previous command do, don't hesitate to inspect the script: it's run all instructions of the **Getting Started** section.
+> If you wonder what this previous command do, don't hesitate to inspect the script: it runs all instructions of the **Getting Started** section.

 ### Bootstraping